CACREP Advocacy Week

 HOW DO I GET INVOLVED?

 Counselors can start by something as simple as promoting the counseling profession on social media.
 To get further involved, check out the activities below.

 The 2017 CACREP Advocacy Week Video Contest gives counseling program faculty members, students, and graduates an opportunity to advocate for their profession by providing valuable insight to individuals considering graduate study in counseling.
 As the counseling profession continues to grow, strengthen, and unify, it has become clear that more effort is needed to reach out to the public and educate undergraduate students and prospective counselors about what the counseling profession actually is (and isn’t), as well as what one should consider and expect both before and after entering graduate school to become a professional counselor.

 Help inform those who may be considering entering the counseling profession by creating a short video and entering it in the Advocacy Week Video Contest.
 Video entries for this year’s contest should address the question, “What advice would you give to prospective counseling students looking for a graduate program in counseling?”
 The contest is open to faculty members, students, and graduates from CACREP programs and the first place prize is a $500 AMAZON GIFT CARD.
 The contest opens February 1st and video submissions will be accepted through February 24, 2017.

-Resources: Video Contest Entry Form; Staff demo coming soon!
+Resources: Video Contest Entry Form and Staff demo

 Tuesday February 21: EDUCATIONAL ADVOCACY